 The expansion and relocation of the Roshni Clinic is one part of Fraser Health’s multi-faceted strategy to address substance use in our region, which includes approaches such as prevention, harm reduction, and treatment.
 The need for a substance use clinic to support the South Asian population in Fraser Health stemmed from a needs-based planning process that identified specific sub-populations that were underserved in the community.

 “Our partnership with Fraser Health and the Ministry of Mental Health and Addictions will enable us to utilize our expertise in working with various immigrant populations, most notably the South Asian population in Surrey in a culturally sensitive lens with first language services provided by registered clinical counsellors.
 Our extensive experience in working with Fraser Health in various projects over the years in our community lends us to provide these niche services effectively,” said Neelam Sahota, chief executive officer for DIVERSEcity Community Resources Society.

-Media and Ministry of Mental Health and Addictions Contact
+Fraser Health and Ministry of Health Media Contact